The Pentagon War

 Again, the brief silence followed by: "This is Mackelroy November three five Juliet Golf seven eight, a Solar vessel.
 Calling any spacecraft listening to the unidentified radio relay at our zero/zero.
 Do you read us?"

 A second of silence.
 Two seconds.
 Then came a voice — or was it two voices? — that sounded like it had a cold in its nose.
+It was the voice of a Centaurian.
 "This is observer carrier seven bee six eff, clan Draak(l)oo.
 We are in wide orbit around Alpha Centauri A, approximately sixty-four kilometers from the radio relay.
 We read you, Mackelroy Golf seven eight!"

 "Roger that!" the local voice replied, reverting to the old phraseology.
 "What's it like on Alpha Centauri A III these days?"